 Idaho is better known for potatoes than powder stashes, but Sun Valley,

-skiing isn’t enough to satisfy your ski week.
+bowl skiing aren’t enough to satisfy your ski week.

 Idaho ski resorts are up and